 “Living here, people are tested on a daily basis,” Jenaviv added.
 “You’re never alone.”

 Constant threats to the state of Israel and citizens’ mandatory participation in the Israeli Defense Force keeps people together with a mutual understanding of supporting one another.
 This attitude was demonstrated throughout Israel in November 2016 when it was hit by a wave of disastrous fires, leaving thousands of people homeless.
 Israelis throughout the country opened their homes to those affected, regardless of being strangers.
 In many communities, people hardly know who their neighbors are and maintain a general mistrust of others.
-At Ma’agan Michael, it seems like every member cares for one another like family.

-Ma’agan Michael’s socialist utopia structure, although stable and functioning, is often challenged by its members evolving mentalities and the world’s globalization.
+The kibbutz’s socialist utopia structure, although stable and functioning, is often challenged by its members evolving mentalities and the world’s globalization.
 In the past, the greater majority of kibbutz members were united by their socialist ideologies, willing to receive equal pay and benefits, satisfied with the respect and admiration gained from hard work.
 In the past few decades, many members hold a capitalist mentality, seeking reward for a tenacious work ethic outside of the kibbutz in other industries.

 “You can’t force people to do things they don’t like” Naama acknowledged, who does not live on the kibbutz but was hired as a manager.

 The socialist utopia and “give as much as you can and get as much as you need” mentality is alive but slowly diminishing.
-However, at Ma’agan Michael, visitors still have a rare opportunity to immerse themselves in a kibbutz that still upholds its communal values before it conceivably falls to the tightening grip of globalization and evolving realities.
+However, at the kibbutz we visited, visitors still have a rare opportunity to immerse themselves in a kibbutz that still upholds its communal values before it conceivably falls to the tightening grip of globalization and evolving realities.
 The peaceful and serene seaside community is a breath of fresh air from the surrounding hustle and bustle, providing visitors a different perspective of Israel and its diverse communities of people.
 Walking through a bubble existing in its own time and space, learning its history rooted in Israel’s beginnings, experiencing the universal sense of community, and seeing the daily life of kibbutz members, is a fascinating and enriching privilege.